matejmedvecky/pepmandis/README.md

 Note for Chrome users: User system's ChromeDriver must be compatible with the system's Chrome browser
                        version.
 ChromeDriver can be downloaded from
                        https://sites.google.com/a/chromium.org/chromedriver/downloads.

+Non-redundant BLAST database can be downloaded via following FTP:  https://ftp.ncbi.nlm.nih.gov/blast/db/ Please note that path to BLAST NR protein DB need to be specified in a 'defaults.cfg' file.

 Newer versions of macOS won't run PeptideSieve since LD_LIBRARY_PATH and DYLD_LIBRARY_PATH cannot be loaded due to 'System integrity protection'.
 User must turn it off in order to enable dyld library